-U.S. Bank Visa Platinum is elite because of its very long 0% APR period.
-You get 0% on purchases and balance transfers for 20 months.
-Transfers must be requested in the first 60 days to get the 0% rate, and there’s a 3% transfer fee.
+This credit card is elite because of its very long 0% intro APR period.
+You get 0% on purchases and balance transfers for 20 billing cycles.
+The card’s regular APR is 14.49% - 24.49% (V).
+Transfers must be requested in the first 60 days to get the 0% rate, and there’s a 3% (min $5) transfer fee.
 You also get free cell phone protection.
-Excellent credit is required.
+Good credit is required.

 At the end of the day, elite and no annual fee are not always synonymous when it comes to credit cards.
 Cards with annual fees tend to offer more rewards and benefits.
 Generally, the higher the annual fee, the more rewards you get.
-Some of the most elite credit cards with fees include Capital One Venture and Chase Sapphire Preferred® Card.
+Some of the most elite credit cards with fees include the Capital One Venture Rewards Credit Card and the Chase Sapphire Preferred® Card.

 The easiest unsecured card to get approved for is the Fingerhut Credit Account.
 But it won’t suit everyone’s needs.
 Fingerhut is an online marketplace, and its card can only be used to make purchases on the site.
 So, while it will give you an unsecured line of credit, it won’t really help you cover emergency expenses.… read full answer

 If you’re looking for a card that can be used for anything, the Credit One Bank® Visa® Credit Card is your best bet.
 You can get approved for it with bad credit.
 It offers a $300 starting spending limit.
 And you can use it wherever Visa is accepted.